 Registered to Western Commander - May 10, 1984

-Retired and placed in open storage at Melbourne's Essendon Airport
+It was retired and placed in open storage at Melbourne (Essendon)

-Hull transported to RAAF Amberley for restoration - 1997
+The hull was transported to Brisbane (RAAF Amberley) for restoration - 1997

 Placed on display at RAAF Museum Point Cook in dismantled state - November 2001